yodermk/ConquerAll/README.md

 It compiles.
 Not expected to be playable or even really runnable.
 Needs lots of testing.

-Most of the main logic is there for game flow but need to finish it out.

-Then the real fun - the AI players.
+As of 5/21/20, the game logic seems to work and the RandomAiPlayer also works, and games have been successfully simulated!

+Then the real fun - the real AI players.
+It is intended to implement AI that can intelligently decide on different goals -- do I want to take a bonus region, take another player out, or ... ?
+Then it will have to figure out a path to do that.

+The idea is to be able to simulate millions of games with different AI parameters and see which ones work best.

+Human playability against the AI will hopefully come at some point.